 The characters are still quite watchable despite these flaws because the show's writing doesn't travel far outside of its comfort zone to create a well-rounded experience.
 It's a series with no noticeably bad moments, just plenty of meh ones.
 Wotakoi is sadly an example of; succeeding only because it did not try hard enough to risk failure.

 From a technical perspective, the characters are at least well designed, passionately voiced, and their hobbies are realistically detailed, and they do have chemistry.
 Seeing arguments that Kyabakura and Koyanagi have over BL and yuri feels like they understand their own opinions greatly like the author was pulling from real people’s experience.
 If only the joke delivery capitalized on the chemistry’s potential, it could have been better.
 The romance between the two main characters is quite stagnant, but sadly the comedy is also affected by its own pacing problems.
 The pacing is slow and the jokes don’t hit with much impact.
-This problem is likely just how the series was adapted, lacking the grand budget or directing talent necessary to improve the source material in any way.
+Looking at how the manga delivers jokes, it's much funnier and flows better.
+This adaptation just feels like a moving manga, there is no consideration for pacing or how it will animate.
+What likely caused this is a lacking budget and a director not talented enough to improve the source material in any way.

 Ah, if you noticed that I skipped over Kabakura when talking about what I liked about the characters, that was intentional.
 I think he’s a jerk who treats Hanako like an asshole then occasionally makes it up to her by doing one nice thing.
 The friction between him and Hanako actually gave the show a chance to explore that theme of love being hard for otaku, but instead, the conflict is reduced to: they’re together because they always have been.
 That itself is a message, that otaku don’t have many options, but it’s not a dynamic that you can just sweep under the rug.
 It should have been discussed because relationships like that do have negative effects on those involved, but like I mentioned there’s no discussion it’s just "oh I’m sorry, have this gift and we’ll go back to normal".
 They had some nicer scenes in the later half of the show, with them discussing yaoi versus yuri, and it’s genuinely nice.
 But it needed to be more than just moderately pleasant, there needed to be more substance or at least effective comedy.